variousauthors/the-valley/NEXTSTEPS.md

    to the underworld
  - after beating a second boss maybe they are ready

+- [ ] redo graphics data, get all the bg tiles in one place, all the monster tiles, all the sprites etc...

 v1:
  - [ ] use hblank stuff to draw UI on the top _and_ bottom of the screen during encounters (maybe not actually)